gsm007-data/ai-bootcamp-dubai/usecase-setup/askhr/README.md

 For details, go [here](../../environment-setup/readme.md).
 For instructor setup make sure to reserve a single environment.

 ### 2. Deploy application
-#### Automated deployment - preferred

-The automation script is the preferred method for deploying the backend application.
-This will create an `hr-skills-app` deployment.
-If you face issues with the script or are deploying in a different environment, see steps to deploy manually below.

-For automated deployment instructions, go [here](DEPLOY_AUTO.md).
-Take note of the deployment URL produced upon completion of the script.
-You will need it in the next step (step 3).

 #### Manual deployment

 For manual steps to deploy the backend application go [here](DEPLOY_MANUAL.md).
 Take note of the deployment URL.